Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Method

-This expression is yielded by adding over lines of constant $z$ and consequently constant pebble density, but there is no analytical solution to this integral and the solution has to be obtained numerically.
+where $z_0$ is the height over the disk midplane where the protoplanet is located along its orbit.
+This equation is derived by considering layers of constant $z$ and consequently constant pebble density, but there is no analytical solution to this integral and the solution has to be obtained numerically.
 However, \citet{johansenetal15} used a square approximation that integrates the pebble density over a square instead of a circle rendering the integral analytically solvable, which we use here.
-The exact solution is shown in the appendix of \citet{johansenetal15}.
+The exact solution is shown in the Appendix of \citet{johansenetal15}.

-The Stokes numbers of the particles are limited by drift \citep{birnstieletal12,lambrechtsjohansen12}.
-We calculate the Stokes numbers using the pebble surface density $\Sigma_{\rm peb}$ with